dimplek0424/MedVLMBenchPhase1/README.md

-# Towards Comprehensive Benchmarking of Medical Vision–Language Models (Med‑VLMs)
+# Towards Comprehensive Benchmarking of Medical Vision–Language Models (Med-VLMs)

 **A Unified Research Framework for Efficient, Trustworthy, and Clinically Deployable Medical Vision–Language Models**

-Medical imaging workflows rely on the integration of **radiology images** and **free‑text reports**.
-While Large Vision–Language Models (LVLMs) such as GPT‑4V and LLaVA‑Med demonstrate strong medical reasoning, they remain challenging to deploy in real clinical environments due to:
+Medical imaging workflows depend on the integration of **radiology images** and **clinical free-text reports**.
+While Large Vision–Language Models (LVLMs) such as GPT-4V and LLaVA-Med demonstrate impressive medical reasoning capabilities, they remain difficult to deploy in real clinical environments due to:

-- heavy computational requirements,
+- high computational and memory requirements,
-- privacy and data‑governance barriers,
+- strict privacy and data-governance constraints,
-- limited interpretability,
+- limited interpretability and controllability,
-- reliance on cloud‑scale infrastructure.
+- reliance on cloud-scale, non-local infrastructure.

-This motivates a systematic study of **small and domain‑specific models (<10B parameters)**—including MedCLIP, BioMedCLIP, CheXzero, MedFILIP, MedBridge, and radiology‑specific SLMs—which offer:
+These constraints motivate a systematic evaluation of **small and domain-specialized Medical Vision–Language Models (<10B parameters)**—such as **MedCLIP**, **BioMedCLIP**, **CheXzero**, **LLaVA-Med**, **XrayGPT**, **MedFILIP**, **MedBridge**, and radiology-specific SLMs—which offer:

-- lower latency,
+- substantially lower latency and memory footprint,
-- reduced VRAM requirements,
-- improved transparency,
+- improved transparency and reliability,
-- on‑premise feasibility for hospitals.
+- feasibility for on-premise hospital deployment,

-This repository provides the **benchmarking foundation** for the manuscript:
-📄 *"Towards Comprehensive Benchmarking of Medical Vision Language Models"* fileciteturn0file0
+- stronger alignment with radiology-domain supervision.

-It aims to serve as a **research‑first, reproducible benchmark suite** for evaluating efficiency, accuracy, trustworthiness, and clinical readiness of Med‑VLMs.
+This repository serves as a **research-first, reproducible benchmark suite** designed to evaluate the **efficiency, accuracy, robustness, and clinical readiness** of small and mid-sized Med-VLMs across multiple datasets and tasks.

 ---